-For dedicated teachers who are ready to deepen their skill base, Hood’s master’s degree in Curriculum and Instruction is the direction to take.
+For dedicated teachers who are ready to deepen their skill base, the Hood College Graduate School's master's in Curriculum and Instruction is the direction to take.
 The program is designed to enrich the certified teacher’s knowledge in the context of the profession’s shifting landscape.
-Evening and summer classes make it possible to pursue the degree while continuing to teach.
+Offered at the school's Frederick, Maryland campus, the evening and summer classes make it possible for students to pursue the degree while continuing to teach.

 Concentration choices, small classes

 Courses support concentrations in elementary or secondary education, elementary school science and mathematics and special education.
 Students may advance through the master’s program in three phases and finish with a capstone research project.
 A new Elementary STEM certificate program is an option for those interested in developing in-demand expertise in science, technology, engineering and math education.
 Small classes mean individual assistance and guidance.

 The Education Department is recognized by the National Council for Accreditation of Teacher Education (NCATE) and is aligned with the Council for the Accreditation of Educator Preparation (CAEP).